Possession football is ruining the excitement of the sport

 The Lack of Risk

-When keeping the ball becomes the priority, risk turns into the enemy.
-That incisive through ball that might unlock a defence?
+When keeping the ball becomes priority, risk becomes a rare sight.
+The incisive through ball that might unlock a defense?
 Too dangerous.
-A dribble that could beat a marker?
-Might lose possession.
+A dribble that could beat a marker and create space?
+Too unpredictable.
 Crossing into the box?
 Could surrender the ball.
+There's little to no spontaneity in today's game.
+Every instinctive decision gets filtered due to fear of giving the ball away.
+Players who might once have attempted something audacious now choose the safer option.

-Lack of Dynamism
+Lack of dynamism and entertainment

 Comments (0)